Soaring Streaming Subscription Costs? 5 Free Alternatives

 by Andrea Norris-McKnight

 Streaming has replaced cable in many homes to cut costs.
 However, it has become just as pricey, or even more so, depending on the number of services you subscribe to.
-(The average per household is four, according to the Deloitte Digital Media Trends Study.)
+(The average per household is four, according to a Deloitte Digital Media Trends Study.)
 If your streaming bills have started to add up, it might be time to swap out a few paid services for some free alternatives.

 Today’s free streaming platforms offer a wide range of movies, TV shows, and live channels, all supported by ads.
 You’ll find something that suits your taste.